Reconsidering the Best Premium Credit Cards for Travel in 2025

 This shift may seem small, but it changes how I look at long-term earning potential.
 If I can’t count on getting a new welcome offer from this bank every few years, I need to be sure the cards I do hold are earning enough to justify their place in my wallet.

-These cards might become the ones I’m leaning on most, but I’ll revaluate at the year mark and report back.
-I’m not ready to cancel anything yet—but the order of importance has shifted.
+These cards might become the ones I’m leaning on most, but I’ll reevaluate at the year mark and report back.
+I’m not ready to cancel anything yet, but the order of importance has shifted.
 Flexibility and long-term earning potential matter more than ever.

 Want more help figuring out your strategy?
-Start with my beginners guide or browse my top premium card picks here.
+Browse my top premium card picks here.

 Editorial Disclosure: Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.